 A glass of fizz on entry awaited, then another… A pay bar upstairs heaved but that’s in the spirit of the afternoon.
 Downstairs, Christ Church had convivial solo-occupancy and a delicious buffet lunch was provided in one room.
 In another, white-clothed tables spread out in front of a screen that showed all the action live.

 Outside, I stood amid cheering crowds lining a wall between our venue and the River as the women flew past.
-For the men, I wanted to be higher up, so lent out of the bar window as they approached and thought, “The Boat Race has never been so much fun”.
+For the men, I wanted to be higher up, so leant out of the bar window as they approached and thought, “The Boat Race has never been so much fun”.

 We know the 2025 results.
 Beneath some gloom in Linden House, I couldn’t help but feel a certain neutrality.
 After Germany, I worked in various capacities for Cambridge University – and even wrote there about rowing!
 Now I’ve seen in person both crews’ blistering athleticism, I don’t think I can watch the Race again in any other way.